How to File a Complaint

 Any person having reason to believe that a member of the Greater Rochester Association of REALTORS® is guilty of any conduct subject to disciplinary action, may file a complaint.
 Formal complaints should be made in writing to the Professional Standards Liaison of the Greater Rochester Association of REALTORS®, stating the facts on which the complaint is based, providing the complaint is filed within 180 days after the facts constituting the matter complained of could have been known in the exercise of reasonable diligence.

-Basis for Filing a Complaint
+What is the Basis for Filing a Complaint?

 The basis for filing an ethical complaint against a REALTOR® should be an allegation by the complainant that a REALTOR® violated one or more of the Articles of the Code of Ethics of the National Association of REALTORS®.
 A charge of violating the law or the real estate regulations of New York state is not a matter that can be considered by GRAR.